 Conditional Expressions in PostgreSQL

-There maybe a case were you need to make sure only a single row value is true
+There may be a case where you need to make sure only a single row value is true

 in a collection of results.

-A common pattern for doing such a task is to set all values to false
+A common pattern for performing such a task is to set all values to false

 .